 Identify the Cause and cure of halitosis

 Like any physical or dental health issue, halitosis is treated by addressing the reason behind it, which can be any of a large number of factors.
-Other than morning breath, one of the most common causes of bad breath is especially pungent food, such as garlic and onions.
+Other than morning breath, one of the most common causes of foul breath is especially pungent food, such as garlic and onions.
 The smell of the food can linger in your mouth, and as it’s digested and absorbed into your bloodstream, the food can travel to your lungs and be exhaled through your breath.
 Sugarless gum and mints can help mask food-induced bad breath, but it won’t go away until the food has passed through your body.

 Bad breath that lingers long past your meals is often the cause of oral bacteria that release volatile sulfur compounds.
 Poor hygiene can allow masses of bacteria to buildup in your mouth and release excessive amounts of foul-smelling gases.
 These germs are also the reason for morning breath, which occurs when your reduced saliva flow during sleep allows oral bacteria to gather almost uninhibited.
 If brushing and flossing your teeth after breakfast doesn’t eliminate your morning breath, then your mouth’s germs may have a hold on your oral tissues.
 Curing halitosis may require professional treatment.